Rapporter/pander/README.md

   * based on the above *no "traditional" R console output* is shown in the resulting document (nor in markdown, nor in exported docs) but **all R objects are transformed to tables, list etc**.
 Well, there is an option (`show.src`) to show the original R commands before the formatted output, and `pander`˛calls can be also easily tweaked (just file an issue) to return `print`ed R objects - if you would need that in some strange situation - like writing an R tutorial.
 But **I really think that nor R code, nor raw R results have anything to do with an exported report** :)
   * *graphs/plots* are recognized in blocks of R commands without any special setting or marks around code block and saved to disk in a `png` file linked in the resulting document.
 This means if you create a report (e.g. `brew` a text file) and export it to pdf/docx etc. all the plots/images would be there.
 There are some parameters to specify the resolution of the image and also the type (e.g. `jpg`, `svg` or `pdf`) besides a **wide variety of [theme options](#pander-options)**.
 About the latter, please check out `graphs.brew` [below](#examples).
   * `pander`˛uses its build in (IMHO quite decent) [**caching**](#caching).
 This means that if evaluation of some R commands take too much time (which can be set by option/parameter), then the results are saved in a file and returned from there on next exact R code's evaluation.
 This caching algorithm tries to be **smart** as checks not only the passed R sources, but *all variables and functions* inside that and saves the hash of those.
 This is a quite secure way of caching (see details [below](#caching)), but if you would encounter any issues, just switch off the cache.
 I've not seen any issues :)
-  * `knitr` *support* is coming too, for details see my [TODO list](https://github.com/daroczig/pander/blob/master/TODO.md) **Update**: just use `knitr` to generate markdown and pass that to `Pandoc.convert`
+  * `knitr` *support* is coming too, for details see my [TODO list](https://github.com/Rapporter/pander/blob/master/TODO.md) **Update**: just use `knitr` to generate markdown and pass that to `Pandoc.convert`

 # Installation

-Currently, this package is hosted only on [GitHub](https://github.com/daroczig/pander).
+Currently, this package is hosted only on [GitHub](https://github.com/Rapporter/pander).

 Until this gets on [CRAN](cran.r-project.org), you can install it via nifty function from `devtools` package:

 ```
 library(devtools)
-install_github('pander', 'daroczig')
+install_github('pander', 'Rapporter')
 ```

-Or download the [sources in a zip file](https://github.com/daroczig/pander/zipball/master) and build manually.
+Or download the [sources in a zip file](https://github.com/Rapporter/pander/zipball/master) and build manually.
 If you're running R on Windows, you need to install [Rtools](http://cran.stat.ucla.edu/bin/windows/Rtools/).

 ## Depends